andrew/ultimate-awesome/README.md

 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
 - [awesome-volunteer-computing](https://github.com/ranjithrajv/awesome-volunteer-computing) - A curated list of awesome projects, platforms, and resources related to volunteer computing — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.
 - [awesome-position-based-quantum-cryptography](https://github.com/rellaner/awesome-position-based-quantum-cryptography) - A curated list of papers relating to position-based quantum cryptography (PBQC).
+- [brno-awesome](https://github.com/scherrer-txt/brno-awesome) - ✨ A curated list of awesome Brno places.
 - [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.
+- [awesome-discord-bot-tools](https://github.com/shitcorp/awesome-discord-bot-tools) - A curated collection of tools for developers working on Discord bots.
 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-swarms-list](https://github.com/the-swarm-corporation/awesome-swarms-list) - A curated list of awesome applications, tools, and resources for the Swarms framework by swarms.ai.
 Swarms is a powerful, production-grade framework for orchestrating multi-agent AI systems, enabling developers to build everything from simple autonomous agents to complex, collaborative swarms that can solve real-world problems.
 - [awesome-vlms-strawberry](https://github.com/thomasvonwu/awesome-vlms-strawberry) - A collection of VLMs papers, blogs, and projects, with a focus on VLMs in Autonomous Driving and related reasoning techniques.